France pushes U.N. to support fight against Islamic State

 That draft urged countries to coordinate military activities with Syrian President Bashar al-Assad's government and has been dismissed by veto-power Britain and other members.

-Diplomats said the French draft was modelled on a resolution adopted after the Sept.
+Diplomats said the French draft was modeled on a resolution adopted after the Sept.
 11, 2001, attacks on the United States.

 Russian U.N.
 Ambassador Vitaly Churkin described the French text as a "good draft" and suggested on Thursday that the two proposals could be adopted separately.